IATI/IATI-Guidance/en/introduction.rst

 Considerations
 --------------
-* The **Publishing Expectations** give publishers some ideal characteristics for the data that they will publish.
+* **Publishing Data** gives publishers some ideal characteristics for the data that they will publish.

 * The Organisation and Activity **Standards** outline the data fields that can be published.